Kabuneno/Transformer_architecture/README.md

-# Transformer_architecture# Custom GPT Implementation from Scratch
+# Custom GPT Implementation from Scratch

 A minimal implementation of a GPT-like transformer model built from scratch using PyTorch, trained on the Cornell Movie Dialogs Corpus.